OmnisStudio/Omnis-JSCBridge/README.md

 * Due to the threading model on macOS (oBrowser executes client code on the main thread), sending a synchronous disconnect message to Omnis causes hangs.

     * To avoid this, the JS Client disconnect message is sent to Omnis asynchronously - this does however mean that there's a chance the disconnect message _may_ not reach Omnis, and the Remote Task instance is not closed.
-        * This should not cause licensing issues, as all instances of of oBrowser should use the same connection license.
+        * This should not cause licensing issues, as all instances of oBrowser should use the same connection license.
         * Make sure to set a **$timeout** on your Remote Task, so they'll be closed eventually.